LivePersonInc/developer-center/pages/Products/Channels/Customized Chat Windows/createanapibasedwindow.md

 ### Configure the Engagement Window

-An “API-based” engagement window must be configured in LiveEngage.
+An "API-based" engagement window must be configured in LiveEngage.

 Mandatory fields: